 Being the first female special agent, Patti Morton was very aware of the legacy she would leave for women.

 Recently I had the opportunity to meet Patricia Anne (Patti) Morton, the first female Diplomatic Security special agent at the State Department.
 Recruited as a special agent in 1972, Morton had previously served as a Foreign Service Staff Officer at several diplomatic posts and had received a commendation for her security work in Kinshasa.
-Patti generously has donated several artifacts to the United States Diplomacy Center museum that illustrate her remarkable career.
+Patti generously has donated several artifacts to the National Museum of American Diplomacy museum that illustrate her remarkable career.

 At the time she was recruited, Diplomatic Security did not issue gun holsters that could be worn practically by a woman.
 She found her own solution for carrying her DS-issued .357 Magnum revolver by using this dark blue clutch, which she has donated to the Diplomacy Center museum.
 Morton pointed out how tricky it was to quickly draw her pistol from a clutch when the need arose.
 While serving as a special agent, she earned the title “Pistol Packin’ Patti.”